The Academic Partnership Program Initiative (APPI) matches academic programs wishing assistance with those who can provide it.

 Korydon Smith – University at Buffalo

-ABOUT GHPAS: The Global Health Program Advisory Service (GHPAS) is designed to connect individuals representing institutions that are interested in creating, growing, or strengthening their global health programs, with individuals who have substantial programmatic experience in global health and are committed to help through provision of personalized, targeted guidance.
+ABOUT APPI: The Academic Partnership Program Initiative (APPI) is designed to connect individuals representing institutions that are interested in creating, growing, or strengthening their global health programs, with individuals who have substantial programmatic experience in global health and are committed to help through provision of personalized, targeted guidance.
 The program provides mentorship to individuals from a CUGH member institution; preference is given to individuals from global health programs that are in their early or middle stages of development.
 The mentorship period lasts a year.
 Following an initial formal introduction, it is expected that there will be frequent contacts (typically, a 30-minute telephone meeting every 1-2 months) over the course of a year, with additional e-mail correspondence as needed.
 A site visit could be part of the program, with costs of travel covered by the institution requesting assistance.
 We have found this to be a very useful program for our members.
 We hope that you will consider joining our team either as mentor or mentee.
 Please direct any questions you have about the program to email@example.com.